PaulmannLighting/apis-saltans/hw/README.md

 `Futures` value contains:

 - `dependencies`: futures that drive the hardware event bridge and event translator.
-- `ncp`: a future that initializes the command actor and returns the `NcpHandle` plus translated event receiver.
+- `driver`: a future that initializes the backend driver and returns it plus the translated event receiver.

-All dependency futures must be spawned, or otherwise polled, before spawning or awaiting `ncp`.
+All dependency futures must be spawned, or otherwise polled, before spawning or awaiting `driver`.
-Starting `ncp` first can leave backend initialization waiting for event infrastructure that is not running yet.
+Starting `driver` first can leave backend initialization waiting for event infrastructure that is not running yet.

 ```rust,ignore
 use apis_saltans_hw::Builder;